Management of failed fibrinolysis (thrombolysis) or threatened reocclusion in acute ST elevation myocardial infarction

 - Gershlick AH, Stephens-Lloyd A, Hughes S, et al. Rescue angioplasty after failed thrombolytic therapy for acute myocardial infarction.
 N Engl J Med 2005; 353:2758.

 - Carver A, Rafelt S, Gershlick AH, et al. Longer-term follow-up of patients recruited to the REACT (Rescue Angioplasty Versus Conservative Treatment or Repeat Thrombolysis) trial.
 J Am Coll Cardiol 2009; 54:118.

 - Wijeysundera HC, Vijayaraghavan R, Nallamothu BK, et al. Rescue angioplasty or repeat fibrinolysis after failed fibrinolytic therapy for ST-segment myocardial infarction: a meta-analysis of randomized trials.
 J Am Coll Cardiol 2007; 49:422.

-- Gibson, M, Schweiger, M, Sequeira, RF, et al for the TIMI 10B Study Group.
-Outcomes of adjunctive PTCA/stenting for TIMI grade 2 flow following thrombolysis (abstract).
+- Gibson, M, Schweiger, et al. Outcomes of adjunctive PTCA/stenting for TIMI grade 2 flow following thrombolysis (abstract).
 J Am Coll Cardiol 1998; 31:231A.

 - Ellis SG, Lincoff AM, George BS, et al. Randomized evaluation of coronary angioplasty for early TIMI 2 flow after thrombolytic therapy for the treatment of acute myocardial infarction: a new look at an old study.
 The Thrombolysis and Angioplasty in Myocardial Infarction (TAMI) Study Group.
 Coron Artery Dis 1994; 5:611.